mmorth/aos/scouting/README.md

    characters and numbers.

-Now that you have your API key, create a config file called `scouting_config.json` in the root of the 971-Robot-Code repo.
+Now that you have your API key, create a config file called `scouting_config.json` in the root of the aos repo.
 It should have the following contents:
 ```json
 {